-Onions, normally seen as a humble kitchen staple, may have uses other than simply adding flavor to our food.
-It might sound surprising, but onion juice is also a home remedy for hair loss.
+Onions may have uses other than simply adding flavor to food.
+Onion juice is also a home remedy for hair loss.
 However, further research is necessary to determine whether it works.

 According to the American Academy of Dermatology, about 80 million men and women in the United States have some degree of hair loss.